 Participant Payment Access

 Participants facing financial stress may be seeking access to their retirement savings, but be unable to qualify for a CARES Act loan or CRD.
-For example, a participant facing the loss of a spouse or partner’s income due to a furlough may be in financial distress but not be a “qualified individual.”
 In some cases, access to retirement savings may be available under a plan’s normal rules.
 For example, if plan loans are permitted, a participant can borrow under the usual rules and limits.
 Likewise, most defined contribution plans allow for payment at any time for individuals who have terminated employment, and some defined benefit plans do as well.
 Defined contribution plans often allow in-service payments to individuals who have reached a specified age (usually age 59½, the normal statutory minimum age for access to elective deferrals, qualified matching and nonelective contributions, or money purchase pension benefits), and may make certain types of contributions (most frequently rollover contributions and after-tax contributions) available without preconditions.
 Some defined benefit plans also offer in-service payment options to those who meet minimum age requirements.

 If a plan allows for hardship withdrawals, individuals may be able to qualify if their financial need involves an approved hardship event under their plan.
 Most plans use the IRS’ list of qualifying hardship events.
 This list includes common pandemic financial emergencies such as medical expenses, funeral expenses and the need to prevent eviction from or foreclosure on the participant’s principal residence as qualifying hardships.
 Many plans also have now added a new hardship event authorized by the IRS in its regulations finalized in 2019, which permits a hardship withdrawal for individuals who experience “expenses and losses (including loss of income)” due to a disaster declared by the Federal Emergency Management Agency (“FEMA”), provided that “the employee's principal residence or principal place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster.”
 Since many states have been designated as disaster areas approved for crisis counseling (a form of individual assistance) as a result of the pandemic, individuals who have experienced expenses and losses as a result of the pandemic may qualify for a hardship withdrawal even if they do not fit the specific “qualified individual” definition necessary for a CRD, or if a CRD is unavailable (e.g., because the employer has opted not to offer this feature, or because the individual has already withdrawn $100,000).